victorubieto/victorubieto.github.io/content/publication/ubieto-2024/index.md

   through sliders and boxes that can be greatly adjusted in time and duration.
 Hence, users can generate new content adapted to their circumstances without the need of specialised equipment or knowledge.

+tags:
+  - Computer Animation
+  - Sign Language
+  - Machine Learning

+# Display this page in the Featured widget?
+featured: true

+# Featured image
+# To use, add an image named `featured.jpg/png` to your page's folder.
+image:
+  caption: "Animics' keyframe animation window view."
+  focal_point: ''
+  preview_only: false

 links:
 - name: URL
   url: https://doi.org/10.1007/978-3-031-47362-3_10